-- one input layer made of the 11 normalized input data $(\cos(\theta_s), \cos(\theta_v), \cos(\phi))$ , and the TOC reflectances in the 8 SENTINEL2 wavebands). - one hidden layers with 5 neurons with tangent sigmoid transfer functions. - one output layer with a linear transfer function.
+- For the 20m resolution NNET: one input layer made of the 11 normalized input data $(\cos(\theta_s), \cos(\theta_v), \cos(\phi))$, and the TOC reflectances in the 8 SENTINEL2 wavebands).
+For the 10m resolution NNET: one input layer made of the 6 normalized input data $(\cos(\theta_s), \cos(\theta_v), \cos(\phi))$, and the TOC reflectances in the three 10m spatial resolution SENTINEL2 wavebands) - one hidden layers with 5 neurons with tangent sigmoid transfer functions. - one output layer with a linear transfer function.

-Note that this simple network requires 65 synaptic coefficients and 6 bias coefficients to adjust.
+Note that this simple network requires 65 (35) synaptic coefficients and 6 bias coefficients to adjust for 20m (10m) resolution.

-Figure 23.
-Neural network architecture developed for the estimation of the biophysical variables considered from the 9 SENTINEL2 bands and the 3 angles defining the geometry of observation.
+Figure 24.
+Neural network architecture developed for the estimation of the biophysical variables considered from the eight SENTINEL2 bands (20m spatial resolution) and the 3 angles defining the geometry of observation.
 The network is made of 1 hidden layer of 5 neurons and 1 linear output neuron.
 The 'Norm' symbols correspond to the normalization process as described by Equation 10.
 Symbols 'S' and 'L' correspond respectively to the sigmoid (tansig) and linear transfer functions of the neurons.